 The Company will adopt the provisions of FAS 142 in its first quarter of fiscal 2003.
-The Company is in the process of determining its reporting units and the amounts of goodwill, intangible assets, other assets and liabilities allocable to those reporting units and expects to complete Step 1 in the first quarter of fiscal 2003.
+The Company has determined its reporting units and the amounts of goodwill, intangible assets, other assets and liabilities allocable to those reporting units and expects to complete Step 1 in the first quarter of fiscal 2003.
+During the third quarter of fiscal 2002, the Company performed a preliminary Step 1 analysis.
+The Company will finalize its Step 1 analysis as of the date of adoption.
+Based on its preliminary Step 1 analysis, the Company does not expect the adoption of FAS 142 to have a material impact on its financial position.
 The Company will no longer record goodwill amortization starting in fiscal 2003.
-The Company recorded \$64 million and \$127 million in goodwill amortization expense during the three months and six months ended March 31, 2002, respectively.
+The Company recorded \$62 million and \$184 million in goodwill amortization expense during the three months and nine months ended June 30, 2002, respectively.

 In August 2001, the FASB issued FAS 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
 FAS 144 replaces FAS 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of."
-The FASB issued FAS 144 to establish a single accounting model, based on the framework established in FAS 121, as FAS 121 did not address the accounting for a segment of a business accounted for as a discontinued operation under APB 30, "Reporting The Results of Operations - Reporting The Effects of Disposal of a Segment of a Business, and Extraordinary Unusual and Infrequently Occurring Events and Transactions."
+The FASB issued FAS 144 to establish a single accounting model, based on the framework established in FAS 121, as FAS 121 did not address the accounting for a segment of a business accounted for as a discontinued operation under APB 30, "Reporting The Results of Operations - Reporting The Effects of Disposal of a Segment of a Business, and Extraordinary Unusual and Infrequently Occurring

+Events and Transactions."
 FAS 144 also resolves significant implementation issues related to FAS 121.
 Companies are required to adopt FAS 144 for fiscal years beginning after December 15, 2001, but early adoption is permitted.
 The Company will adopt FAS 144 as of the beginning of fiscal 2003.
-The Company has not yet determined the impact this standard will have on its operating results and financial position.
+The Company does not expect the adoption of FAS 144 to have a material impact on its operating results and financial position.